pkqxdd/6106B/README.rst

 :autonomousHelper.h: This file contains all function/task definitions that will be useful **only** during autonomous
 :Driver.h: This file contains all function/task definitions that are not in ``autonomousHelper.h``,except for :code:`void pre_auton()`, :code:`task autonomous()` and :code:`task usercontrol()`.
 It must be included before ``autonomousHelper.h``.
 The driver in filename is as in "hardware driver"

 I highly suggest anyone who want to use our code to read `C++ Preprocessor Documentation <http://www.cplusplus.com/doc/tutorial/preprocessor/>`_ first.

 Driver.h
 --------

 All constants at the beginning of the file are measured using the remote debugger.
 They are specific to our robot only.
 To use our code, you will need to change almost all of them.
 This section will omit functions that are under 4 lines.
-The keymap section will be explained in :ref:`keymap`.
+The key map part will be explained in Key Maps section below

 :Function: :code:`bool userIntervention()`
 :Returns: true if the remote is touched